WhyN0t101/WhyN0t101/README.md

 I'm a 21-year programmer from Portugal.

 - 🔭 I’m currently a CyberSecurity student at IPL.
-- ⚡Graduated in Software Engineering.
+- ⚡Graduated in Computer Engineering.

 **Languages and Tools:**